 Admission

 The Doctor of Philosophy program in psychological and quantitative foundations with a learning sciences and educational psychology subprogram requires a minimum of 72 s.h. of graduate credit.
-Students are expected to maintain a cumulative grade-point average of at least 3.00.
+Students are expected to maintain a UI cumulative grade-point average of at least 3.00.

 The subprogram synthesizes core content and methods of educational psychology with training in the learning sciences.
 Educational psychology is characterized by empirical research and theory typical of the social and behavioral sciences.
-The learning sciences reflects an outgrowth of cognitive science.
+The learning sciences reflect an outgrowth of cognitive science.
 The field offers a multidisciplinary approach to understanding when, how, and why people learn in social and material contexts that include but are not limited to classrooms.
-The learning sciences blends theories and methods from several disciplines, such as cognitive psychology, anthropology, instructional design, and more.
+The learning sciences blend theories and methods from several disciplines, such as cognitive psychology, anthropology, instructional design, and more.
 Students will acquire the depth of knowledge and methodological sophistication necessary for original research that contributes to educational psychology and the learning sciences.
 They will develop and demonstrate their knowledge of learning theory and design principles in the context of research and design projects.

 Students work closely with their advisor to develop a plan of study and define a program that matches their goals and interests.
 Those who begin the program after earning a master's degree or with coursework from another program may be able to waive some of the PhD program requirements.